bipphilippe/openhab2-compendium/checking_java.md

 Checking Java
 ===============================

-Before anything else, check that the correct version of Java is installed.
+Before anything else, check that the correct version of Java has been installed.

 To do this :